 Of course, a company isn’t just its internal structure.
 The external structure of a company is also extremely important because no company can exist by relying solely on its own employees.
 You also have to screen suppliers, contractors, freelancers and gig economy workers, retailers, middlemen, drop shippers and anyone else who works with this company regularly.
 A public records search engine can help you do that as well.

 - You need to screen the people who work with the company as thoroughly as you screen those who work at the company.

 - While you might have individualized information for employees, you’re less likely to have it for outside companies.

-- The right background screening software can help you get to that information even if you don’t have it on hand.
+- The right skip tracing software can help you get to that information even if you don’t have it on hand.

 Gaining All the Relevant Information

 It’s not always enough to just get obvious information.
 If you want to really do your due diligence investigation correctly, you need to gather all the information you can about people inside and outside a company.
 Mitigating corporate risk requires that you do a thorough job, which means gaining access to all-encompassing knowledge.
 That’s where a public records search engine can help.

 - Surface-level information often isn’t enough to help a client make a decision on a company.

 - A due diligence investigation requires that you dig much deeper than the information you can find with a general sweep.